rundexter/documentation/source/includes/_modules.md

 }
 ```

 - **package.json**: This is a regular [Node.js package definition](https://docs.npmjs.com/files/package.json).
-This lets you use a Dexter module just like you would any other Node.js package - you can npm install --save to your hearts content, add your module to a public or private NPM server, and otherwise distribute it outside of Dexter.
+This lets you use a Dexter module just like you would any other Node.js package.

 <div></div>